 A mild-to-moderate coronavirus infection is like the common cold, according to the CDC.
 Worldwide, people get sick from the four coronavirus types that cause milder infections every day.
 But three types—the ones that cause SARS, MERS, and COVID-19 (SARS-CoV-2)--have the potential to be fatal, and each of these has led to a significant global outbreak.

-The global coronavirus COVID-19 outbreak of 2020 was caused by the most contagious strain of serious coronavirus yet.
-The World Health Organization declared COVID-19 a pandemic on March 11.
-This led to an unprecedented closure of schools, businesses, and public life in the United States and Europe as nations practiced social distancing to prevent widespread infection.
+The global COVID-19 outbreak was caused by the most contagious strain of deadly coronavirus yet.
+The World Health Organization declared COVID-19 a pandemic on March 11, 2020.
+This led to an unprecedented closure of schools, businesses, and public life in the United States and across the world as nations practiced social distancing and mask-wearing to prevent widespread infection, and eventually regimens of vaccines.

 Coronavirus COVID-19 Symptoms